- Mardi Gras Parade

 Mardi Gras Parade

-The City of Gulf Shores is excited to continue its expanded role as lead organizers for the Gulf Shores Mardi Gras Parade.
-This history of the Gulf Shores Mardi Gras parade dates back to 1978 when a group of locals decided Gulf Shores needed a parade.
+The history of the Gulf Shores Mardi Gras parade dates back to 1978 when a group of locals decided Gulf Shores needed a parade.
 Those locals formed the Pleasure Island Players and thus Mardi Gras began in Gulf Shores.
 A year later the Mystic Order of Shiners joined the Pleasure Island Players to become what is now the oldest parading order in Baldwin County.

 Participate in the Parade